-I did not initially have a firm grasp on the background information of the project, due to me joining the team in the middle of the project.
-However, because I was the sole designer on the team, it was a learning process in itself to understand the user needs and goals of the interface.
+Initially, I did not have a firm grasp on the background information of the project, because I joined the team in the middle.
+However, I learned a lot in regards to understanding the user needs and goals of the interface.

 This was a prime example of my ignorance, as in how I deigned to understand its importance to the employees of SAP.
 I initially thought it was useless and reasoned that if someone was looking at the screen, he/she would have a) already parked or b) didn’t drive a car to work.